griffithlab/pmbio.org/_posts/0002-03-01-Annotation.md

 It will also be usefull to have a version of this file without the gene annotations lets go ahead and create that here as well.

+Here we are processing two of the downloaded files, `SeqCap_EZ_Exome_v3_hg19_primary_targets.bed` and `SeqCap_EZ_Exome_v3_hg19_capture_targets.bed`.
+The former corresponding to the exome regions that we are interested in and the latter corresponding to the regions that probes were able to be designed on.

 ```bash
 # change to the appropriate directory
 cd /workspace/inputs/references/exome